3MFConsortium/spec_materials/3MF Materials Extension.md

 A metallic property infers a base color from the color attribute of the specific material it is associated with (displaycolor from a base material, for example):

-1. For metallicness = 0 it represents ‘diffusecolor’ as described in Chapter 7.1.1.
-Specular reflectance defaults to (0.04, 0.04, 0.04) in this case.
+1. For metallicness = 0 it represents ‘diffusecolor’ as described in [7.1.1.
+Specular](#711-specular) reflectance defaults to (0.04, 0.04, 0.04) in this case.
-2. For metallicness = 1 it represents ‘specularcolor’ as described in Chapter 7.1.1.
+2. For metallicness = 1 it represents ‘specularcolor’ as described in [7.1.1.
+Specular](#711-specular).
 In this case diffuse reflectance defaults to (0, 0, 0).

-In both cases, the inverse color component transfer function as described in Chapter 1.2 MUST be performed to obtain linear RGB values for lighting calculations.
+In both cases, the inverse color component transfer function as described in [1.2. sRGB and Linear Color Values](#12-srgb-and-linear-color-values) MUST be performed to obtain linear RGB values for lighting calculations.
 For arbitrary values of metallicness, the equivalent diffuse color and specular color values SHOULD be calculated according to the following formulas:

     diffusecolor = (1 - metallicness) * (1 – 0.04) * baseColor

-where 0.04 denotes a linear default specular reflectance value, derived from applying the sRGB to linear formulae in Section 1.2 to #383838.
+where 0.04 denotes a linear default specular reflectance value, derived from applying the sRGB to linear formulae in [1.2. sRGB and Linear Color Values](#12-srgb-and-linear-color-values) to #383838.

 **Name**
 The name attribute is intended to convey design intent.
 Producers SHOULD avoid machine-specific naming in favor of more portable descriptions.